As we approach 2025, UK employers are increasingly considering drug testing as a proactive measure to ensure workplace safety and efficiency.

 Employment Contracts and Policies

-Incorporating drug testing clauses into employment contracts or company policies is essential.
-Employees should be made aware of:
+Incorporating drug testing clauses into employment contracts or company policies is essential, so employees should be made aware of the following:

 Types of Drug Testing